FinCEN reissues real estate geographic targeting orders: What does this mean for you?

 While the title insurance companies are required to collect and report data on covered transactions, financial institutions should have procedures in place to ensure detection of these transactions.
 Additionally, they should include reasonable due diligence to determine whether the activity would require suspicious activity reporting.

 These red flags include cash payments/payoffs on loans, early payoffs, large wire transfers for loan payment, and other red flags for suspicious activity.
-Monitoring systems and/or procedures should automatically alert the BSA department to these types of activity.
+Monitoring systems, AML software, and bank procedures should automatically alert the BSA department to these types of activity.